 Maybe too bold?
 Or too acidy?
 Not yet mature?
 Too mild-mannered?
 Possibly too complex?
 Not complex enough?
 Worse yet, not memorable at all?
 Or is it (hopefully) exactly the right blend of characteristics?

-More ways a job interview is like tasting wine
+Job interview is like tasting wine

 Following up on my analogy, I found this excerpt about wine-tasting on Wikipedia.
 Hah!
 With some obvious differences, it kind of fits after all.
 Especially the second part, which almost reads like job interview tips!

-The four recognized stages of wine tasting:
+The four stages of wine tasting:

 - “in glass” the aroma of the wine